 Additional caution must be placed on the accuracy (or lack thereof) of human input addresses.
 While an address specified by a human actor may unambiguously distinguish a location, there may be intention or unintentional omissions or additions to an “official” address (if there was one).

 This International Standard facilitates the interchange and interaction of addresses between humans and applications, and between applications, through the specification of a defined syntax for applications to interact and interchange international addresses, while supporting human input and human-machine interaction, without loss of fidelity.

+This International Standard is part of the ISO 19160 series of standards that includes:

+— ISO 19160-1:2015 — Addressing — Conceptual model;

+— ISO 19160-2 — Addressing — Good practices for address assignment schemes (work in progress);

+— ISO 19160-3:2016 — Addressing — Quality management for address data;

+— ISO 19160-4:2017 — Addressing — International postal address components and templates;

+— ISO 19160-5 — Addressing — Address rendering for purposes other than mail (work in progress).

+Currently, profiles of ISO 19160-1 are published as documents (e.g. MS Word or PDF).
+This International Standard specifies a machine-readable encoding for such a human-readable document and for addresses conforming to such a profile.

+Specifically, this part of ISO 19160 specifies a machine-readable encoding of address profiles according to ISO 19160-1 and their instances to facilitate machine usage, distribution and interoperation of addresses.
+In addition, the document specifies machine-readable encodings for display and input templates for addresses conforming to ISO 19160-1 address profiles outside the postal context, of which is defined in ISO 19160-4:2017.
+This International Standard can be the basis used for maintaining a register of profiles.

 Addressing — Machine interchange syntax